AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/apply-coupons.md

 The following example applies the coupon codes `H2O` and `CO2` to the cart.
 For these coupons to be valid, the Affirm Water Bottle (`sku`: 24-UG06) must be in the cart.

-In this example we are using the `REPLACE` type to add coupons to cart, which means that any coupon previously used in the cart will be replaced by the one specified in the mutation.
+Because the value of the `type` field is `REPLACE`, any coupon code previously applied to the cart will be replaced by the specified coupon codes.

 **Request:**